Sebb767/DLC/README.md

 - There are two public static helper functions:
   - `DLC.isLinux()` returns wether you are running on Mono/Linux or OSX
   - `DLC.x64()` returns wether you are running on an 64bit OS with 64bit Mono.
-- The [builds](../../tree/master/DLC/bin) are up-to-date and free to download.
+- The [builds](../../tree/master/DLC/bin) are up-to-date and free to use.

 To do
 -----

-- Implement a bool to suppress the exception while disposing.
+- Implement a bool to suppress an exception when disposing.
 - Testing on OSX (I do not own a Mac, so feedback would be nice).